Skip to main content

 Allowance for descendants

-They are considered "descendants" for the purposes of applying this minimum, the children, grandchildren, great-grandchildren, etc., who are descendants of the taxpayer and who are linked to him by kinship. in a straight line by consanguinity or by adoption, without including people linked to the taxpayer by kinship in a collateral line (nephews) or by affinity (stepchildren).
+For the purposes of applying this minimum, the following are considered "descendants": children, grandchildren, great-grandchildren, etc., who are descendants of the taxpayer and who are related to him or her by a direct blood relationship or by adoption, without including persons related to the taxpayer by a collateral line (nephews) or by affinity (stepchildren).

-To benefit from the minimum for descendants, they must meet the following requirements :
+To benefit from the minimum for descendants , they must meet the following requirements :

-• Be under 25 years of age, or whatever your age is if the descendant has a degree of disability equal to or greater than 33%.
+• Be under 25 years of age, or whatever your age if the descendant has a degree of disability equal to or greater than 33%.

-4 and following €4,500
+4 and following 4.500 €

-For offspring under 3 years old + €2,800
+For children under 3 years of age + €2,800

-In case of death €2,400
+In case of death 2.400 €

 Tax-free threshold for ascendants